Home U.S. Labor Laws Georgia Labor Laws

 COBRA applies to employees who experience job loss, reduced work hours, or other qualifying events that result in loss of health coverage.

-Final Paychecks in Georgia
+Final paychecks in Georgia

 Separated employees in Georgia must receive their final paychecks…